jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 three values: two "key shares", one for each of two Aggregators; and the "public share", to be distributed to both Aggregators.
 The second is the key-evaluation algorithm, run by each Aggregator.
-It takes as input a candidate prefix string `prefix`, the public share, and the Aggregotr's key share and returns the Aggregator's share of the point function parameterized by `alpha` and `beta` and evaluated at `prefix`.
+It takes as input a candidate prefix string `prefix`, the public share, and the Aggregator's key share and returns the Aggregator's share of the point function parameterized by `alpha` and `beta` and evaluated at `prefix`.